SEMICeu/documentation/editorial_flow.md

    **In the recording:** Since the `baptismal name` is a new property, and thus got a new PURI assigned, the editor has to publish the content in the PURIS content repository [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris).
    The editor extracts from the generated RDF artefact the triples that are relating to the new property, and stores these in a file with the name 'baptismalName'.
-   A variant for the RDF serialization ntriples, turtle, and RDF/XML, with the corresponding file extensions, is then created, using one of the many RDF serialisation tools.
+   A variant for the RDF serialisation ntriples, turtle, and RDF/XML, with the corresponding file extensions, is then created, using one of the many RDF serialisation tools.
 In the video an online web tool is used.
    The editor will commit these files in the directory `releases/m8g` in the PURIs content repository *uri.semic.eu-puris*.
    For demonstration purposes the file created during the video are stored in the branch `example`, e.g. [baptismalName.ttl](https://github.com/SEMICeu/uri.semic.eu-puris/blob/example/releases/m8g/baptismalName.ttl).